 Beta-blockers – These have been shown to be effective treatment options for hemangiomas.
 Unlike steroids, beta-blockers not only prevent additional growth of the hemangioma, but shrink the existing hemangioma.

 Timolol – A beta-blocker that is applied topically to the surface of hemangiomas twice daily.
 It has been shown to be effective in treating very superficial hemangiomas.

 Corticosteroids – Oral corticosteroids are only used during the growth phase and usually do not shrink the existing hemangioma but rather slow further growth.

 Pulsed dye laser – The pulsed dye laser treatment is safe and effective in treating infants and young children.

 Surgery – Surgical excision is usually reserved for cases in which fibrous, fatty tissue or scarring remains after the hemangioma has resolved or for hemangiomas that are shrinking very slowly and have not resolved by the time the child is about to enter school.

 Get Birthmark treatment at Wildwood, Missouri

-This Forefront Dermatology clinic, is led by board-certified dermatologist, Dr. Anne Riordan, offering Birthmark treatment to the residents of Wildwood, Missouri.
+This Forefront Dermatology clinic, is led by board-certified dermatologists, Dr. Anne Riordan and Dr. Rachel Qualley, offering Birthmark treatment to the residents of Wildwood, Missouri.